If your app already has an older version of Sparkle or you wish to migrate to Sparkle 2, please see upgrading from previous versions.

 ./bin/generate_appcast /path/to/your/updates_folder/

 SUFeedURL) and also *.delta update files for faster incremental updates.
 Upload your archives, the delta updates, and the appcast to your server.When generating the appcast, if an .html file exists with the same name as the archive, then it will added as the releaseNotesLink.
+As of Sparkle 2.9 (beta) and macOS 12, basic markdown support using a .md file has also been added.
 Run generate_appcast -h for a full overview and list of supported options.

 You can also create the appcast file manually (not recommended):